KatTheGit/sylvan-row/README.md

 # Game design and balance rules
 Goal: balance logically/mathematically, and organically later only if needed
-- All characters of the same type must take the exact same amount of time to take down a full-health character when continuously shooting.
+- All characters of the same class must take the exact same amount of time to take down a full-health same-class character when continuously shooting.
 - Secondaries are never direct attacks, and usually will not synergise (directly) with the primary attack.
 - Healers can heal 0-100% at half the kill speed of all other characters.
-- Healers can have offensive secondaries, charged by healing teammates or passively.
+- Only healers can have offensive secondaries, charged by healing teammates or passively.
-- Healers' secondaries must be roughly as strong as attacker's primaries.
+- Healers' secondaries must be roughly half as strong as attacker's primaries.

+# Rendering:

+for rendering layers correctly, the client will be sent a pre-sorted list (by the server) of gameobjects to render in that order.